kayne87/a2a-challenge/README.md

 # Repo structure

-- **input folder** : follow the instructions inside this folder.
+- **input folder**: follow the instructions inside this folder.
 Important input source for the data preparation and clustering algorithms
-- **output folder** :
+- **output folder**:
     - **data-preparation**: all the results of the data preparation step.
 In this step a python script executes the split division between vehicles turns and creates first_visit.<YYYYmmdd>.csv and second_visit.<YYYYmmdd>.csv
-    - **clustering**: all the results of a clustering execution are organized in files, whose prefix is the name of the algorithm concatenated with the number of cluster produced.
+    - **clustering**: all the results of a clustering execution are organized in files, whose prefix is the name of the algorithm concatenated with the number of cluster produced, for each clustering results the produced files are a clustered dataframe, centroids csv, tsp result statistics (with the waypoints to use in the map) and silhouette coefficent.
+- **plot**: contains combined results of clusters of size from 15 to 20 for each clustering algorithm.
-- **root folder** :
+- **root folder**:
     - file names **a2a_*** indicate our custom python modules used by the Python Notebooks and serve features in different areas:
         - **a2a_clustering**: executes dataframe transformation for the scikit-learn training models, computes clusters centroids and contains a custom implementation of the Sweep Algorithm (a clustering based on the polar angles started from the DEPOT)
         - **a2a_validation**: executes the silhouette coefficent for each observation in the clusterized dataframe and computes the coefficent average between all clusters.
 All the results are presented in form of a graph splitted in two sections: silhouette trend and a 2D representation of the clustering.
 [Inspired solution from scikit-learn documentation](https://scikit-learn.org/stable/auto_examples/cluster/plot_kmeans_silhouette_analysis.html)